hahakid/DJI_FPV_detector/README.md

 3. To confirm the detector, use `python ./lib/darknet_images.py --input hourses.jpg`
 #### Current problem
 1. The video steam quality is terrible, and may lead to error detection results.
+Can ffmpeg fix this?
 2. Not try on the Combo.
 3. Calibrate camera.